Canada to launch new border security app that could go global

 According to the World Economic Forum document outlining the program, international traveller arrivals are expected to jump from 1.2 billion in 2016 to 1.8 billion by 2030.
 This will increase risk and security requirements for the aviation and travel and tourism sectors.

-Much like other trusted-traveller programs — such as Nexus that allow people quicker movement between Canada and the U.S. — the Known Traveller Digital Identity program will ask travellers for detailed personal information for pre-screening, including university education, bank statements and vaccination records.
+Much like other trusted-traveller programs — such as Nexus, which allows people quicker movement between Canada and the U.S. — the Known Traveller Digital Identity program will ask travellers for detailed personal information for pre-screening, including university education, bank statements and vaccination records.

 Border expert Bill Anderson said security officials are keen to get people screened well before they pack their bags for a trip.